-Sharon has a Bachelor of Law with Honours (UWE), and MA in Art & Design (Textiles) (MMU), a Post Graduate Certificate in Higher Education (University of Huddersfield) she is a Fellow of the Higher Education Authority (FHEA) and a Fellow of the Royal Society of Arts (RSA).
-In 2013 she was awarded a Winston Churchill Memorial Trust Travelling Scholarship to research millinery within museums in Europe.
+Sharon has a Bachelor of Law with Honours (UWE); an MA in Art & Design (Textiles) (MMU); a Postgraduate Certificate in Higher Education (University of Huddersfield); and is a Fellow of the Higher Education Authority (FHEA), and a Fellow of the Royal Society of Arts (RSA).
+In 2013, she was awarded a Winston Churchill Memorial Trust Travelling Scholarship to research millinery in museums across Europe.

-Currently Sharon is researching the differences between Costume and Couture Millinery and further exploring collaborative opportunities to inform her teaching practice and approaches.
+Currently, Sharon is researching the differences between costume and couture millinery, whilst further exploring collaborative opportunities that will inform her teaching practice and approaches.

-Sharon has volunteered at Hat Works since 2010 and continues to support their work.
+Sharon has volunteered with Hat Works since 2010, and continues to support their work.

-Sharon was the external examiner for Staffordshire University on their MA in Creative Practices.
+Sharon has also served as external examiner for Staffordshire University on their MA in Creative Practices.